matrix-org/matrix-spec-proposals/proposals/3861-delegated-oidc-architecture.md

 Furthermore, during a migration period it will be necessary to support both existing "legacy" auth as well as OIDC.

-For existing Homserver deployments we will need to work out migration paths and provide tools to facilitate the transition.
+For existing Homeserver deployments we will need to work out migration paths and provide tools to facilitate the transition.

 ## Alternatives